ablyamitsaini/ewheelers_V9.1.1/readme.txt

         .
 Having additional alert emails
         .
 Sending mail notification to super admin only .
 Sending email notifications to sub admin according to their permissions.
+    .
+Displaying instructions as per each import module including general instructions.